geoffjay/agar/docs/tools.md

 ## Overview

-The Agar library provides a comprehensive tools framework for AI agents with essential capabilities for file operations, system interaction, task management, and extensibility for custom tools.
-All tools implement a consistent interface and are fully tested with 83.1% code coverage.
+The Agar library provides a comprehensive tools framework for AI agents with essential capabilities for file operations, system interaction, and task management.
+All tools implement a consistent interface and include built-in security features.

-## Implementation Status

-✅ **Phase 1 Complete** - All core tools implemented and tested
-- 7 core tools implemented
-- 148 unit tests (all passing)
-- 83.1% test coverage
-- Thread-safe tool registry
-- Production-ready with security features

 ## Core Interface

-All tools implement the `Tool` interface for consistency:
+All tools implement the `Tool` interface:

 ```go
 type Tool interface {